Financial Aid Information

 Any debt owed by you to Galveston College will be deducted from any Estimated Financial Assistance, except Federal Work-Study or Texas Work-Study, that you are scheduled to receive before a refund is sent.

-• (C) Financial Aid Checks
+• (C) Financial Aid Refunds

 Before any refund is released, your eligibility, including enrollment status or intensity, must be verified.
 Work-study payments are the exception to this rule.